mausimus/ShaderGlass/README.md

 * ShaderGlass application is provided under [GNU General Public License v3.0](LICENSE)

 * Includes pre-built shaders from [libretro/RetroArch shader repository](https://github.com/libretro/slang-shaders).
 Please follow links to original files for detailed copyright holder and license information about each shader.
-Shaders are included in good faith for personal and non-commerical use only.
+Shaders are included in good faith for personal and non-commercial use only.

 * App icon courtesy of [Icons-Land](http://www.icons-land.com/)